brekk/mad-notes/notes/Modules/Function.md

 ### not

 A function which takes a boolean and inverts it.
 It is the functional form of the boolean inversion operator (`!`).
-It is helpful for logic within [[Pipe Composition]].
+It is helpful for logic within [[Functions - Pipe Composition]].
 Note that `not` is similar to `complement` but instead of inverting a function it inverts a value.

 ```mad
 import { not } from "Function"